Second degree studies, the direction of Physics

 Committee: dr hab.
 Rafał Kotyński

-Students of Photonics specialization will have practical knowledge of photonic modeling and design techniques, knowledge of the construction and operation of optoelectronic components, measurement techniques and optical information processing techniques.
+Students of Photonics will aquire practical knowledge of photonic modeling and design techniques, knowledge of the construction and operation of optoelectronic components, measurement techniques and optical information processing techniques.

-Photonics specialists will be prepared to work in scientific research centers of optics, photonics, telecommunication, or material science (especially with regard to the electromagnetic properties of nanomaterials).
+Photonics specialists will be prepared to work in scientific or R&D centers on optics, photonics, telecommunication, or material science (especially with regard to the electromagnetic properties of nanomaterials).

 Highly-skilled Photonics students will have the opportunity to pursue a second-cycle program in extended scope and work in research groups on current issues.
 Thanks to that they will be prepared for independent research work, among others.
 To undertake a third degree with the intention of starting a career as a researcher or to work in institutions requiring knowledge of how to solve complex problems.